Mimikkk/vite-experiment/readme.md

 The project is organized into a workspace with the following structure:

 - `workspace/`
-  - `apps/`
+  - `apps/` - Applications
-    - `examples/` (Main application)
+    - `app-a/`
-  - `libs/`
+  - `libs/` - Libraries
     - `lib-a/`
     - `lib-b/`
     - `lib-ab/`

-## Main Application
+## Applications

-The main application is located in the `workspace/apps/examples` directory.
-It uses Solid.js as the frontend framework and Vite for building and development.
+The project includes single application in the `workspace/apps` directory:

+- `app-a`: It uses Solid.js as the frontend framework and Vite for building and development.
+It is deployed to the deployctl via `deno task deploy`.
-### Key Files

-1. `deno.json`: Configuration file for Deno tasks and imports.
-2. `vite.config.ts`: Vite configuration file.

 ## Libraries